 An offering is a gift or a contribution above a tithe.
 Many people give offerings to their church for things such as mission trips, fundraisers, church plants or other non-operational functions.

 The word donation encompasses many other forms of tax-deductible giving.
-There are a whole host of charities which are set up to provide you a receipt for your tax-deductible donation.
+There is a whole host of charities that are set up to provide you a receipt for your tax-deductible donation.
 However, receiving a tax-deduction should never be the motivation behind giving.

 Giving is a matter of the heart and I recommend watching this video by Rosemary, a woman I interviewed for a series on my blog.
 Rosemary shares why she and her husband chose to give while they were still in debt.
 Moreover, she talks about giving as a heart issue.

-I’m certain that we all know of charities which we believe in and feel passionately about their mission.
+I’m certain that we all know of charities that we believe in and feel passionately about their mission.
 Once you find one you are interested in donating to, check out their financials.

 The financial statements of all 501(c)(3) non-profit organizations are public knowledge.
 You can request to see their form 990 from the IRS or from the actual non-profit organization.
 However, there are some websites that provide this information as well:

 Lastly, if you are a faithful donator, you can take advantage of a Donor Advised Fund (DAF).
 A DAF is a charitable investment account that grows tax-free.
 I’ve yet to open a DAF so I’m going to refer you to two ladies who are currently doing this and have written articles about it:

 If you are still in the process of paying off debt and don’t have extra money to give, perhaps you can donate some of your time.

 I’ve found there is no shortage of people in need.
 I tend to give my time in helping women in recovery from addiction/alcoholism, but there are a plethora of ways to give of your time.
 Here are several ideas:

 - Walking dogs at a local animal shelter